Saves of low shots from 9 meters

 In the video below, you can see another option of a corrective exercise for saves of low shots from 9 meters.
 This version is performed while kneeling on one knee.

-You can learn more details about proper form and movement for saves of low shots from 9 meters in my Level 1 Video Course for coaches.
+You can learn more details about proper form and movement for saves of low shots from 9 meters in my Level 1 Video Course for Coaches.

 Video – Combo Exercise For Saves of Low Shots

-In the video below you can see a combo drill for saves of low shots that I like to use when working with young goalkeepers.
-I especially like using this combo drill when I want to stimulate the vestibular system, and work on spatial awareness, cognitive processes, speed of decision making, and execution of proper goalkeeper technique.
+In the video below, you can see a combo drill for saves of low shots that I like to use when working with young goalkeepers.
+I especially like using this combo drill when I want to stimulate the vestibular system and work on spatial awareness, cognitive processes, speed of decision making, and execution of proper goalkeeper technique.

 One of the more complex exercises is a combo exercise for saves of low shots shown in the video below.
-This exercise consists of two low save reactions of shots from a long distance: side step for the low shot save to the front low corner (closer to the goalkeeper) and sliding technique to the back low corner (further from the goalkeeper).
+This exercise consists of two low save reactions of shots from long distance: side step for the low shot save to the front low corner (closer to the goalkeeper) and sliding technique to the back low corner (further from the goalkeeper).

 Video – Footwork and Double Low Save Reaction